hrittik777/talk-at-ya/README.md

 # 🐭Talk At Ya

-### Talk At Ya is a Chat Application built using NodeJS and Socket.io
+### A Chat Application built using NodeJS and Socket.io

 #### USAGE:
   1. Run `npm install` to install dependencies